jalchr/RavenDb.Azure/Readme.markdown

 Known issues:

-* Raven.Studio does not work for some reason
+* Raven.Studio does not work for some reason.
-* Full IIS hosting does not work because of the late entry point IStartupTask ( we would need a sooner entry point on a per request basis, this is a known Azure issue )
+* Full IIS hosting does not work because of the late entry point IStartupTask ( we would need a sooner entry point on a per request basis, this is a known Azure issue ).
+* Do not enable Intellitrace for the roles, since that triggers the well known Newtonsoft.Json error of non verifieable generated code.
+* Somestimes packaging fails because the directory "RavenDb.Azure.csx" cannot be removed.
+Just delete the directory yourself and repackage to resolve this issue.

 Steps for deployment:
 ----

 For both read and read/write server roles:

-1. Configure the correct numbers/sizes of VM instances you want to use
+1. Configure the correct numbers/sizes of VM instances you want to use.
-3. Configure the correct storage connection strings ( for both diagnostics and actual data storage )
+3. Configure the correct storage connection strings ( for both diagnostics and actual data storage ).
-4. Configure the correct storage ammount you want to reserve ( Configuration setting "Storage.Size" )
+4. Configure the correct storage ammount you want to reserve ( Configuration setting "Storage.Size" ).
-5. Possibly alter the preconfigured endpoints, right now the read servers are accessible load balanced on port 80 and the read/write servers on port 8080
+5. Possibly alter the preconfigured endpoints, right now the read servers are accessible load balanced on port 80 and the read/write servers on port 8080.

 Deploy !